 One of the most significant changes in approach to land registration made following the implementation of the Land Registration etc. (Scotland) Act 2012 was to put the main responsibility of the accuracy of data submitted to RoS within the remit of the submitting agent (usually the solicitor acting on behalf of the purchaser) rather than the Keeper.
 This provides increased reliability on the quality of data we can extract from the documents submitted for registration in the Land Register since these agents have a greater responsibility to ensure the integrity of the register.

 A full current ownership extraction of data was taken from the Land Register based on the “country” field in the purchasers’/tenants’ address.
-A substantial quality assurance exercise allowed all titles registered in the Land Register as of 31st December 2017 to be allocated to one of five location categories1 (Scotland, England, Wales, Northern Ireland, overseas) based on the address held for the grantee (owner or tenant at the time of purchase).
-This quality assurance exercise allowed for the identification of over 15,000 unique titles2 in which the grantee had an overseas address at the time of purchase.
+A substantial quality assurance exercise allowed all titles registered in the Land Register as of 31st December 2022 to be allocated to one of five location categories (Scotland, England, Wales, Northern Ireland, outwith UK) based on the address held for the grantee (owner or tenant at the time of purchase).

-The Scotland category (which comprises over 1.6 million titles, around 94% of the Land Register) is in essence what was left over from this quality assurance exercise.
+The Scotland category is in essence what was left over from this quality assurance exercise.
 The titles within this category were not quality assured to the same extent as for the other categories due to the volumes of titles involved.

 Due to technical and legal issues, some titles within the Scotland category may have a grantee whose address at the time of registration was outwith the UK, but these have not been identified as such.
 For example, titles registered in favour of companies before December 2014 when the country of incorporation was only provided on a voluntary basis.

-Further quality assurance has also been conducted on the overseas data to classify each type of owner into the following six categories:
+Further quality assurance has also been conducted on the outwith UK data to classify each type of owner into the following six categories:

 - Limited companies,